ctmccoy/ctmccoy/README.md

-## 👋  Hi, I'm C T!
-I'm an aspiring security systems professional with a passion for cutting-edge computing technology and information security.
-I keep up-to-date with the latest cyber warfare tactics, techniques, and procedures, driven by my analytical curiosity to dive deeper into the world of info-sec.
-My focus is on info-sec development operations, and with my recently obtained computer science education, I’m eager to apply my skills and knowledge in an IT department!
+#### 👋  Hi, I’m C T — an aspiring security systems professional with a strong passion for information security and emerging computing technologies.
+I stay up to date with the latest cyber warfare tactics, techniques, and procedures, driven by a deep analytical curiosity to explore the ever-evolving world of infosec.

-#### I **assess and mitigate cybersecurity risks** to protect organizational operations, enabling secure businesss strategies while upholding the principles of **confidentiality, integrity, and availability (CIA).**

----

-🔹 I recently graduated from Purdue University with a bachelors degree in Cybersecurity - Analysis and Programming.
-I am working on furthering my cybersecurity developement by completing certifications, practicing programmtic skills and using security tools to further develope necessary skills to defend against cyber threats.

----

-#### 🐍  Python program to automate threat data: [Automated Threat Intelligence](https://github.com/ctmccoy/automated-threat-intelligence.git)

-#### ☕  Java program to aggregate IP data from a CSV file: [Traffic Analysis](https://github.com/ctmccoy/TrafficCaptureAnalysis.git)
+##### 🔹  My focus is on security-focused DevOps and automation, and with a recently earned degree in computer science, I’m eager to apply my skills within an IT or cybersecurity team to help defend and build secure systems.

 ---